 Returning for a second year, Hal Wiggins, nationally known author and naturalist, will present a discussion and field experience in identifying edible plants found at Stratford Hall.
 For ages 8 and up (children must be accompanied by an adult).
 Cost is $10 adults, $5 children.
+Groups of 3 or more $3 each.
 Contact Jon Bachman via email or phone 804-493-1972 for more information and/or pre-registration (suggested).
 The program is limited to a maximum of 40 participants, so register early.

 The recent rise in popularity of urban farming, farmers’ markets, and foraging from nature means more people are looking for information.
 In The Quick Guide to Wild Edible Plants, botanists Lytton Musselman and Hal Wiggins coach naturalists on how to safely identify and prepare delicious dishes from readily available plants–and clearly indicate which ones to avoid.